pat-riley/satori/src/content/philosophy/rhetological_fallacies.md

 "Over 400 prominent scientists and enginners dispute global warming"

-###Appeal to Common Practice
+### Appeal to Common Practice
 Claiming something is true because it's commonly practiced.

 "This bank has some problems with corruption.
-But there's nothing goin on here that doesn't go on in all the other banks."
+But there's nothing going on here that doesn't go on in all the other banks."

-###Appeal to Ignorance
+### Appeal to Ignorance
 A claim is true simply because it has not been proven false (or false because it has not been proven true).

 "Nobody has proved to me there is a God.
 So there is no God"

-###Appeal to Incredulity
+### Appeal to Incredulity
 Because a claim sound unbelievable, it must be true.

 "The eye is an incredibly complex biomechanical machine with thousands of interlocking parts.
 How could that exist without an intelligent designer."

-###Appeal to Money
+### Appeal to Money
 Supposing that, if someone is rich or something is expensive, then it affects the truth of the claim.

 "If it costs more, it must be better"